“Combining high style and good sound, the MH40 Wireless update a classic with wireless convenience.”

 Call quality may not be the biggest factor in choosing a set of wireless headphones, but you won’t need to worry about it with the MH40 Wireless.
 During some brief testing both indoors and outside, my callers had no problem hearing me, saying they found my voice perfectly clear.

 Setting up the MH40 Wireless and getting them paired was quick and painless.
 They showed up quickly in both iOS and Android Bluetooth menus and paired almost instantly.
-Better yet, the wireless connection remained highly stable, even when I wandered several floors away from my iPhone — something that other wireless headphones and earbuds have struggled to do.
+Better yet, the wireless connection remained highly stable, even when I wandered several floors away from my iPhone — something that other

 You get a pair of cables with the MH40s — a USB-C for charging and a USB-C-to-analog for wired listening.
 That cable is highly unusual in the wireless headphone space, as most companies simply equip their cans with a standard 3.5mm or 2.5mm headphone jack.
 The MH40 just has the single USB-C port and uses it for both duties.